 From super clusters of galaxies down to the quarks in the proton, at all length scales the basic structure and shape of matter seems to be that of some objects orbiting one another, forming a bound system.
 For example, stars circulating the galactic center, the moon orbiting the earth or electrons waving around the atomic nucleus.
 The basis for this universal dynamical structure is a balance of forces: a repulsive force (such as the centrifugal force) and an attractive force.
 At astronomical sizes the attractive force is provided by gravitation, whereas at molecular and atomic sizes it comes from electromagnetism.
 For nuclear sizes it is provided by the weak and strong interaction.
 When we go to small enough length scales an additional property emerges due to quantum mechanics, namely the wave-like nature of particles.
 Due to wave interference quantum mechanics provides a further mechanism (on top of the centrifugal force) against the collapse of the smallest objects.
-Historically, in 1913, the quantization using De Broglie waves was the answer to Bohr's postulated stability of electron orbits in his model of the Hydrogen atom.
+Historically, in 1925, the quantization using De Broglie waves by Schrödinger was the answer to the postulated stability of electron orbits with angular momentum quantization in Bohr's model of the Hydrogen atom.